upsiflu/magician/DESIGN.md

 - I decided not to use any Gui library: Developers don't need abstractions over the `view` because it's really basic for now, and the userbase is {1} and a magician doesn't need a polished interface
 - Using the default `Html`, `Css` and `Svg` packages from Elm.
 The next step will be to use separate files for stylesheets, an `index.html`, some JavaScript class files for custom-elements, parcel or another bundler, a live dev server, perhaps Nix for package and environment management, etc. There are some nice templates for such environments and boilerplate scaffolding.
 I've not gone down that road because I like how the pure Elm solution has far less files and a single source of truth.
+- Concerning components: I decided to implement a single TEA module, Main, that processes all updates to the state.
+The submodules are not components in the sense of an interface widget, but types, and some of them offer several `ViewMode`s, that is, different widgets representing the same type.
+For example, the `Path` is `view`ed twice in the `Map` page, once as a map overlay and once as a list with stats.